chabe-bit/lavi/README.md

 ```

-If you're interested in linking in your own functions from Win32 API:
+Linking in your own functions from Win32 API:

 ```c
     // Don't be afraid of what you see here, we're working with a C idiom called xmacros for code generation, simply for ease.